BetonQuest/BetonQuest/docs/Tutorials/Syntax/Quest-Packages.md

 As you can see: Every feature goes into a section like `events:`, `objectives:`, `conversations:` which are marked in {==blue==} in this example quest.
-Instead of file names like in 1.12, BetonQuest now uses these section names to understand the contents of a file.
+BetonQuest uses these section names to understand the contents of a file.
 You can write these sections in any file you want, and it will still work!
 That's the way you can organize your quests.

 !!! note "A note about Sections"